ibi/wf-extension-tutorial/README.md

 You should be able to debug from there.
 If it doesn't even get there, review how you configured the extension in the config variable in your extension file.

-##  3: Implementing advanced features ##
-This will be documented on a future date.